Noah-R/Mulligan-Decider/README.md

 Some functions also use MTGJSON set files, which are available at https://mtgjson.com/downloads/all-sets/

 This is theoretically deployable, but it uses a lot of memory, more than Heroku will give me for free.
-I'm looking into whether I can save meomry by changing some TensorFlow settings, if not then this will need a more expensive web server.
+TensorFlow won't let you set a memory limit for CPU, so I'm not sure how to deploy this without paying for a bunch of RAM that I shouldn't need.
 Also, requirements.txt also has a bunch of extraneous stuff.
 None of it is very big but it should be pared down.

 ## Room for expansion
     Create a neural network to predict mulligan win rates